-- the growth of impervious surface should be constrained
+- The growth of impervious surfaces should be constrained

-This report describes a landscape-scale, ecosystem approach for planning and developing infrastructure projects that:
+This guide describes a landscape-scale, ecosystem approach for planning and developing infrastructure projects that:

 Recognized IAP Early Adopter!

-OKI has been recognized as an early adopter of the Eco-Logical Implementation Assistance Program (AIP) by the US Department of Transportation FHWA.
-OKI’s integration between advanced mitigation planning efforts and state natural heritage endangered species data was featured in the Implementing Eco-Logical 2015/2016 Annual Report published in 2017.
+OKI has been recognized as an early adopter of the Eco-Logical Implementation Assistance Program (IAP) by the Federal Highway Administration (FHWA).
+OKI’s integration between advanced mitigation planning efforts and state natural heritage endangered species data was featured in the Eco-Logical 2015/2016 Annual Report.

 What is Advanced Mitigation?

-The Taking Root campaign started in 2013 as a collaborative effort between OKI, the Cincinnati Zoo & Botanical Gardens, Green Umbrella, and the Green Partnership of Greater Cincinnati in order to address the local tree crisis and plant, manage, and retain forested area across the region.
-In 2016, the Taking Root Campaign became its own independent, non-profit organization.
+The Taking Root campaign started in 2013 as a collaboration with OKI, the Cincinnati Zoo & Botanical Gardens, Green Umbrella, and the Green Partnership of Greater Cincinnati.
+The group’s goal: to address the local tree crisis by planting trees and managing forested areas across the region.
+In 2016, Taking Root Campaign became an independent, non-profit organization.